 AIC represents a number of different stakeholder groups – providing unique benefits.

 Producer groups have key objectives and “asks” – research is often one of many.
-AIC is uniquely focused on agricultural research and therefore can facilitate focused activities meant to attain key objectives related to research.
+AIC is uniquely focused on agri-food research and therefore can facilitate focused activities meant to attain key objectives related to research.

 Public institutions have key objectives and activities.
-Having another voice that is uniquely focused on agricultural research and can therefore facilitate focused activities, may allow public institutions to voice their views through a third party (AIC) that is not subject to concerns about funding agreements, etc.
+Having another voice that is uniquely focused on agri-food research and can therefore facilitate focused activities, may allow public institutions to voice their views through a third party (AIC) that is not subject to concerns about funding agreements, etc.

 Businesses are looking at participating in activities that provide a return on investment – either immediate or mid to long-term.
 AIC, through the information that it circulates and the access it facilitates, enables organizations to access funding programs they may not have been aware of, information that they did not know existed, etc. AIC, with its members’ input, also helps shape public policy.